cvetomir-todorov/CecoChat/README.md

 <details>
 <summary>Show/hide</summary>

 * Clients use HTTP when they need to find out where to connect.
 After that gRPC is utilized in order to obtain history and exchange messages. gRPC is language-agnostic, which is important for the variety of front-end technologies.
-It is lightweight and performant.
+It is lightweight and has a decent performance.
 It is based on HTTP/2 which allows for both inter-operability and optimizations from the protocol. gRPC uses full-duplex communication.
 Unfortunately support for some of the languages isn't perfect and things like error handling could be improved.

 * PUB/SUB backplane uses Kafka.
 It is a scalable message broker enabling superb throughput due to its balanced distribution of topic-partition leadership throughout the cluster.
 It is fault-tolerant and persists messages.
 Kafka allows different consumer groups each of which can process messages independently from each other.
 The pull model allows consumers to process messages at their own rate.
 Kafka can be tuned for either low latency, high-throughput or something in-between.
 It is a good solution for an event log, especially when processing a single message is fast.